Geekcorps: Mali

 Initial assistance in Mali came from the CMRT (Community Mobilization through Radio Technology) program sponsored by USAID.
 Under CMRT, Geekcorps installed 5 radio stations to enable local communication through the area.
 Later under another program Radio for Peace Building, Geekcorps installed another 11 stations, and renovations were done to older existing stations.

 Geekcorps set up ICT stations in less populated areas of Mali in 2006.
 These stations were updated by a memory stick delivered from a computer center with internet access in Ouelessebougou.
-Although this allowed many rural locations access to specific web resources, such as web pages and digital media, due to lack of interest the program was modified after a year.
+Although this allowed many rural locations access to specific web resources, such as web pages and digital media, due to lack of interest the program was modified after a year, as Olivier Alais, Geekcorps' Mali country director, explained.
 Yearly updates to more desired information such as Moulin, a French version of Wikipedia, became the focus.

 Intel partnership and OLPC astroturf controversy

-In 2007 Geekcorps Director Wayan Vota was accused of disparaging the OLPC project through a "OLPC News" website without disclosing Geekcorps' promotion of Intel's rival laptop, the Classmate PC and Microsoft's Windows XP.
+In 2007 Geekcorps Director Wayan Vota was accused of disparaging the OLPC project through a "OLPC News" website without disclosing Geekcorps' promotion of Intel's rival laptop, the Classmate PC and Microsoft's Windows XP..
+By the mid 2000s, Geekcorps had grown to over 1,600 registered volunteers drawn from companies including Netscape Communications and the UK Department of Trade.
+The organization adopted an open source software philosophy for its projects to ensure that implementations were replicable by communities without access to US funding or licensed software.
+Around 2006, co-founder Ethan Zuckerman stepped down as CEO and subsequently left the organization entirely, taking up a fellowship at Harvard's Berkman Center for Internet and Society.
+Following internal changes at IESC, Geekcorps ceased to operate as an independent entity and was absorbed into IESC's broader ICT programming, with the North Adams head office closing and its staff departing.
+IESC continued to operate ICT programs under the Geekcorps name as a subsidiary division through at least 2013.